interactiveaudiolab/penn/README.md

  - `--batch_size=32`, which is the batch size used in the original CREPE paper
  - `--limit_train_batches=500` and `--limit_val_batches=500`, which runs 500 random batches per epoch as in the original CREPE paper
- - `--pdc` flag will train using the PDC model Furthermore, some parameters and constants can be changed in `core.py`.
+ - `--pdc` flag will train using the PDC model

 ### Monitor

 Run `tensorboard --logdir runs/logs`.
 If you are running training remotely, you must create a SSH connection with port forwarding to view Tensorboard.
-Some IDEs (e.g., VS Code) will do this automatically.
-This can be done with `ssh -L 6006:localhost:6006 <user>@<server-ip-address>`.
+Some IDEs (e.g., VS Code) will do this automatically, or you can do this manually with `ssh -L 6006:localhost:6006 <user>@<server-ip-address>`.
 Then, open `localhost:6006` in your browser.
 By default, CREPE and PDC trainings are placed in `runs/logs/crepe` and `run/logs/pdc` subfolders respectively, so you can replace the `--logdir` path to see only those runs